Before you start:

 :8001 on which the Admin API used to configure Kong listens.

 :8444 on which the Admin API listens for HTTPS traffic.

 As needed you can stop the Kong process by issuing the following

 Issue the following command to reload Kong without downtime:

 Now that you have Kong running you can interact with the Admin API.

-To begin, go to Adding your API ›
+To begin, go to Configuring a Service ›